davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

 # Modular site architecture with Nuxt layers

+> Everything you wanted to know about Nuxt Layers but were too afraid to ask
 ## Intro

 Nuxt 3 introduces a new paradigm called "layers" that is described in the docs as "a powerful system that allows you to extend the default files, configs, and much more".